courtneyjkeeler/grex-telescope.github.io/docs/software/gateware.md

 results in the full scale voltage data spanning from -1 to 1.
 As the ADCs present on the SNAP FPGA board have several inputs, we have a collection of multiplexers to select the proper pairs.

-The implementaion of the ADC interface in the gateware is setup such that each conversion cycle yields two samples subsequent in time.
+The implementation of the ADC interface in the gateware is setup such that each conversion cycle yields two samples subsequent in time.
 This is an artifact of the FPGA clock running at 250 MHz while the ADC is running at 500 MHz.
 We need the ADC to run at this speed to nyquist sample the input at 500 Msps for our 250 MHz of bandwidth.